MiCurry/ModEM-Examples/CSEM/README.md

 You will be able to run the forward and inversion in similar ways to what is described above.

+> **Note:** The inversion may take a siginificant amount of time to run
+> to get a RMS near 1.0.
+In my test it took about ~270 iterations.

 # Creating your own Covariance files